 In this Release of the specification, the same four behaviours of IMS emergency session support as identified in TS 23.401 [4] clause 4.3.12 are applicable.

-To get EPC access for emergency services the UE shall select an ePDG that supports emergency services.
-This is defined in clause 4.5.4a.
-Then the UE executes the procedure of Initial attach for S2b emergency services described in clause 7.2.5
+To get EPC access for emergency services in case of untrusted WLAN, the UE shall select an ePDG that supports emergency services as specified in clause 4.5.4a.
+Then if a new ePDG is selected, the UE shall execute the procedure of Initial attach for S2b emergency services described in clause 7.2.5.
+Otherwise, if an existing ePDG connection is reused, the UE shall perform the UE-initiated Connectivity to Additional PDN to Emergency Service PDN connectin described in clause 7.6.3.

 An ePDG that supports emergency services is configured with Emergency Configuration Data that are applied to all PDN Connections for emergency services.
 The Emergency Configuration Data contain the Emergency APN which is used to derive a PDN GW, may contain the statically configured PDN GW for the Emergency APN, and may also contain information on the default QoS to apply to a PDN Connection for emergency services (as defined in clause 4.5.7.2.4).